How to enroll kids in kindergarten (vrtić) in Croatia

 The application procedure is the same for children who wish to enroll during a school year that is already in progress.
 If there are available places, you must submit the request.
-The kindergarten will send you the results within the period of 15 days.
+The kindergarten will send you the results within a period of 15 days.

 Once your children are accepted, you must sign a contract with the kindergarten in August.
-Parents of children with disabilities can sign a limited time contract of up to 3 months.
+Parents of children with disabilities can sign a limited-time contract of up to 3 months.

-For public kindergarten, parents pay only a part of the costs and the rest is paid by the city or the municipality as long as the parents meet the residence requirements.
+For public kindergarten, parents pay only a part of the costs, and the rest is paid by the city or the municipality as long as the parents meet the residence requirements.

-The subsidized price that parents pay is usually up to 550 kuna, but the price varies depending on the city.
-Some cities will cover the whole amount, but in others you could pay as much as 106 euros per month.
+The subsidized price that parents pay is usually up to 80 euros, but the price varies depending on the city.
+Some cities will cover the whole amount.
+In other cities, you could pay as much as 106 euros per month.

-Please note: All information provided by Expat in Croatia is only for the purposes of guidance.
+Please note: Information provided by Expat in Croatia is only for the purposes of guidance.
 It does not constitute legal or financial advice in any form.
-It is important to understand that Croatian laws and bureaucratic rules often change and each personal case is individual and different rules may apply.
-For legal advice, you must consult with a licensed Croatian lawyer.
-For financial advice, you must consult with a licensed Croatian tax advisor or accountant.
-We can recommend one if you contact us.
+Croatian laws and bureaucratic rules often change, and each personal case is individual, so different rules may apply.
+For legal advice, contact us to consult with a licensed Croatian lawyer.
+For financial advice, contact us to consult with a licensed Croatian tax advisor or accountant.